mzajcev/dis25_nlp/README.md

 - Classify movie ratings based on user-selected technique: Logistic Regression or Naive Bayes.
 - Keep a record of the entire conversation that can be saved upon request.

+### Dependencies
+Please make sure to install the 'requirements.txt' before you try to use the bot to download the dependencies.

+### Start
+Start the bot by typing 'python .\main.py' into your console and enjoy!

 ### Usage

 1. **Initiate a conversation** - When you run the chatbot, it greets you and asks how it can help.